docker/docs/datacenter/install/linux.md

 Datacenter have a minimum of:

 * Linux kernel version 3.10 or higher
-* Docker Engine version 1.13.0 or higher
+* CS Docker Engine version 1.13.0 or higher
-* 2.00 GB of RAM
+* 4.00 GB of RAM
 * 3.00 GB of available disk space

 Also make sure the hosts are running one of these operating systems: